umituz/hospital_appointment/APP_STORE_FIRST_REVIEW.md

 **Question:** Does your app use encryption?

 **Answer:** NO

-**Explanation:** App uses only standard iOS encryption for local data storage (AsyncStorage).
-No custom encryption algorithms implemented.
+**Explanation:** Hospital Appointment uses only standard iOS encryption for local data storage via AsyncStorage.
+No custom encryption algorithms, HTTPS communication, or cryptographic functions are implemented.

 **ITSAppUsesNonExemptEncryption:** false
 {{else}}
 **Answer:** TODO: Determine if your app uses encryption

 **If YES:**

 - What type of encryption?
 (HTTPS, data encryption, etc.)
 - Is it standard iOS encryption or custom?
 - Export Compliance documentation may be required

 **ITSAppUsesNonExemptEncryption:** TODO: true or false

 ---